-Clement Fondufe is a partner at Latham & Watkins and the global Co-chair of the firm's Africa Practice.
+Clement Fondufe is a partner in the London office of Latham & Watkins and the Global Co-Chair of the firm's Africa Practice.

-Mr. Fondufe has experience representing public, private and state-owned corporate clients (including sovereign wealth funds) in the development and financing of large projects and focuses in the oil, gas, petrochemicals, mining and infrastructure industries.
+Mr. Fondufe has experience representing public, private, and state-owned corporate clients (including sovereign wealth funds) in the development and financing of large projects and focuses on the oil, gas, petrochemicals, mining, and infrastructure industries.

 Mr. Fondufe's representative experience includes advising:

 - Anadarko Petroleum Corporation in connection with the financing of the development of an LNG Project in Mozambique, with estimated costs of US$26 billion